A fun and delicious recipe for chocolate chip whoopie pies, with sweet marshmallow filling sandwiched between soft cakes.

 To make the cakes:

-- Preheat the oven to 350 degrees with two racks, in the upper middle and lower middle positions.
-Line 2 baking sheets with parchment paper.
+- Preheat the oven.
+Preheat the oven to 350°F with two racks positioned in the upper-middle and lower-middle positions.
+Then, line 2 baking sheets with parchment paper.

-- Beat the butter and sugar in a stand mixer on medium speed until light and fluffy, or about 5 minutes.
-Beat in the egg and vanilla and scrape down the side of the bowl.
+- Cream the butter and sugar.
+Cream the butter and light brown sugar at medium speed in a stand mixer until light and fluffy, for about 5 minutes.
+Then, beat in the egg and vanilla extract until fully incorporated, scraping down the sides of the bowl as needed.

-- Combine the flour, salt, and baking bowl in a large bowl.
-Reduce the mixer speed to low.
-Add the dry ingredients to the butter mixture 1/2 cup at a time, alternating with the milk, beginning and ending with the flour.
-Stir in the chocolate chips by hand or on the lowest mixer speed.
+- Combine the dry and wet ingredients.
+Whisk together the flour, baking soda, and salt in a large bowl.
+On low speed, add the dry ingredients to the butter mixture, ½ cup at a time, alternating with the milk.
+Begin and end with the flour mixture.
+Next, stir the chocolate chips by hand or at the lowest mixer speed.

 To make the filling